MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/security/index.md

 If you already set up HTTPS on your server, all you need to do to fix this problem is configure your server to redirect all HTTP requests to HTTPS.

-If you have not set up HTTPS on your server, [Let's Encrypt](https://letsencrypt.org) provides a free and relatively-easy way to start the process.
-Or, you may consider hosting your site on a CDN.
+If you haven't set up HTTPS on your server, [Let's Encrypt](https://letsencrypt.org) provides a free and relatively-easy way to start the process.
+Or, you might consider hosting your site on a CDN.
 Most major CDNs host sites on HTTPS by default now.

 > [!TIP]
-> The [Use HTTPS](https://webhint.io/docs/user-guide/hints/hint-https-only) hint in [webhint](https://webhint.io) may help automate the process of making sure that all HTTP requests are directed to HTTPS.
+> The [Use HTTPS](https://webhint.io/docs/user-guide/hints/hint-https-only) hint in [webhint](https://webhint.io) can help automate the process of making sure that all HTTP requests are directed to HTTPS.

 ### Mixed content